 Grounded in the knowledge that it is not a question of whether we are racist, but rather, how racism is expressed and experienced in ourselves, our lives, our behaviors, and our institutions, we explore books, music, art, essays, podcasts, and documentaries that allow us to critically question and consider our roles as artists, thinkers, citizens, and creatives in a society founded on racist values and practices.

-A schedule of sessions will be available in the link below. https://cvpa.gmu.edu/events/arts-context/kritikos-anti-racist-reading-group student support and advocacy center caps at mason
+A schedule of sessions will be available in the link below.

+https://cvpa.gmu.edu/events/arts-context/kritikos-anti-racist-reading-group commitment to diversity